BurntNail/vent/Design Document.md

 Simple login page then:
 ## look at existing events
-struct containing: event,date,location,teacher,student,students associated with it,description
+struct containing: name,date,location,teacher,prefects,students associated with it,description
 list of all current events

 ## modifiy events